 Click-Through Rate

 Click-Through Rate or CTR is a performance metric that indicates how many users clicked on a link after seeing it.
 It is calculated by dividing the number of clicks by the number of impressions, then multiplying the result by 100 to get a percentage.
-A higher CTR often reflects relevance, clarity in messaging, and alignment between user intent and the marketing touchpoint they interacted with.
+A higher CTR often reflects relevance, clarity in messaging, and alignment between user intent and the marketing touchpoint with which they interacted.
 It is calculated using the formula:

 CTR = (Total Clicks ÷ Total Impressions) × 100